victorkleb/scRNA-seq_Pr/function_documentation.md

 -	**n_genes**: number of genes for which Pearson residuals are calculated and returned;  these are the genes with the largest values of sampling-adjusted mean SSQ of Pearson residuals
 <br><br>

-__value__: dictionary containing 3 items
+__value__: dictionary containing 3 pandas data frames
 -	df_gene_stats: pandas data frame with statistics for each gene in the input data frame with nonzero counts on  **nz_min**  cells or more.
 Its columns are
     - the number of nonzero cells
     - total count
     - the mean SSQ of Pearson residuals calculated with all cells
-    - the sampling-adjusted estimate of the mean SSQ of Pearson residuals
+    - the sampling-adjusted mean SSQ of Pearson residuals
     - a column for each sample of cells, containing the mean SSQ of Pearson residuals
 -	df_selected_cells:  pandas data frame containing one row for each cell and one column for each random sample; the Boolean True/False values identify the cells used in each sample
 -	df_residuals: a dense pandas data frame containing **n_genes** rows – for genes with the largest sampling-adjusted mean SSQ of Pearson residuals; the data frame has one column for each cell